pythoncapi/pythoncapi/doc/optimization_ideas.rst

 idea remains highly hypothetical since it very likely require deep changes in the C API, which is out of the scope of the :ref:`new C API project
 <new-c-api>`.
 The main risk is to break too many C extensions which would make
-this idea unsuable in practice.
+this idea unusable in practice.

 It may be possible to emulate reference counting for the C API.
-Py_INCREF() and Py_DECREF() would be reimplemented using an hash table: object => reference counter.
+Py_INCREF() and Py_DECREF() would be re-implemented using an hash table: object => reference counter.

 Larry Hastings consider to use a tracing garbage collector for :ref:`Gilectomy